ImperatorStorm/gluon/CONTRIBUTING.md

 # Contributing

-This document outlines best-practices and contributing guidelines to the Quilt Standard Libraries.
+This document outlines best-practices and contributing guidelines to the Gluon.

-By contributing to the Quilt Standard Libraries you agree with the [Developer Certificate of Origin (DCO)][DCO].
+By contributing to the Gluon you agree with the [Developer Certificate of Origin (DCO)][DCO].

 ## Guide: Pull Requests

 1. ### Discuss your feature
     Be sure to talk to us (either through an issue or on [Discord](https://discord.quiltmc.org/toolchain)) before working on your feature!
 We can help you with any questions you may have, and save some time during the review process.
 2. ### Open your PR and wait for reviews
-    Once you have forked QSL and opened a pull request, you need to wait for people to review it.
+    Once you have forked Gluon and opened a pull request, you need to wait for people to review it.
 When you get reviews, try to thoughtfully address any concerns other people have.
 If you get confused, be sure to ask questions!
 3. ### Entering a Final Comment Period
     Once your PR has no "changes requested" reviews, the minimum number of approvals for its [triage category](#guide-triage-categories), and nobody has their review requested, it is eligible to enter a Final Comment Period (FCP).
 A FCP is a last call for any reviewers to look at your PR before it is merged.
 The minimum length of your PR's FCP is determined by its triage category, but if any further changes are requested, the FCP might be lengthened, or if the concerns are significant, the FCP cancelled until the concerns are resolved.
 4. ### Request a merge!
     Once the minimum time on the Final Comment Period has passed, and you have resolved any concerns reviewers have raised during that time, leave a comment on your PR requesting for it to be merged.
-A QSL Core Team member will take a final look over your PR, and if everything looks good, merge it!
+A Gluon Core Team member will take a final look over your PR, and if everything looks good, merge it!

 ## Guide: Triage Categories

 Triage categories ensure that important, but small PRs--like bugfixes--are merged quickly, while large changes--like new stable APIs--are thoroughly reviewed before they are merged.

-A "required approval" comes from any member of the QSL Triage team, except for `T: urgent` PRs.
+A "required approval" comes from any member of the Gluon Triage team, except for `T: urgent` PRs.

 ## PR Policy Definitions
-Everything within this section is the definitions for the actual PR policy followed by the QSL team, in accordance with [RFC 39](https://github.com/QuiltMC/rfcs/blob/master/structure/0039-pr-policy.md)
+Everything within this section is the definitions for the actual PR policy followed by the Gluon team, in accordance with [RFC 39](https://github.com/QuiltMC/rfcs/blob/master/structure/0039-pr-policy.md)

 ### `T: new API`

-**Description**: Used for pull requests that add new APIs to QSL, defined as anything in a `$modulename.api` package or subfolders.
+**Description**: Used for pull requests that add new APIs to Gluon, defined as anything in a `$modulename.api` package or subfolders.

 **Required Approvals**: 2